We know what you’re thinking. It’s the iPhone copy, right?

 The colour palette is a little different, using much more subdued tones, letting Sense sink into the background a bit more.
 And the ugly settings toggles that used to screen “look at me, I have visual personality” have gone.
 Sense is not such a try-hard pest these days.

 Just to see whether a Nexus-style One A9 would be better, I plugged in the Now Launcher for a few days.
 This app gets you the look and feel of vanilla Android (and it’s only a Google Play download away, if you haven’t tried it).
 It’s simpler-looking still and the apps menu is faster.
 But the new version of Sense doesn’t look totally dated next to it and there’s nothing stopping you using it if you like it.

-Porsche Price, Micra engine
+Porsche price, Micra engine

 One of the slightly eyebrow-raising parts of the HTC One A9 is that while it has a price that’s pretty much on-par with the now-reduced Samsung Galaxy S6 and LG G4, it uses a mid-range CPU.
 It’s the Snapdragon 617 a new version of the Snapdragon 615 with a few different components and a higher clock speed, but ultimately similar power on tap.